Program Details & Commitment

 Extensive reading (50-100pp/week) from church history and theology plus guided daily devotionals.
 Authors include St. Augustine, Martin Luther, John Calvin, C.S.
 Lewis, Dietrich Bonhoeffer, N.T.
 Wright, John Stott, Abraham Kuyper, Tim Keller and others.

 One meeting each week (two hours for group discussion); one Saturday each month (in-depth training and group outings); one retreat each quarter (three weekends to focus on personal reflection and spiritual formation).

 What is the cost?

-- Tuition for NCF is $2,400.
-This covers all program expenses including curriculum and reading materials, group outings, and weekend retreats.
+Tuition for NCF is $2,400, but early applicants who are accepted will be awarded a $100 discount off of gross tuition.
+(Early application cutoff is the last day of February.)
+This tuition covers all program expenses including curriculum and reading materials, group outings, and weekend retreats.